jharwell/fordyca/README.md

    ENTIRE search space for argos to look for libraries (including its own core libraries).

-2. Unless you disable event reporting, you will need to set the path to the log4cxx configuration file.
+2. Unless you compile out event reporting, you will need to set the path to the log4cxx configuration file.
 On bash that is:

         export LOG4CXX_CONFIGURATION=/path/to/fordyca/log4cxx.xml